Xavier-Maruff/polaris/README.md

 let j: Char = "a"
 ```

+> [!NOTE]
+> Any implicit narrowings will result in a compiler error, and this includes literals - for example, assigning `3.141` to a binding of type `Fixed(Dec(2))` will cause the compiler to say, 'Hey, you're throwing away valuable data here whatsamatawityou' (the compiler is Italian-American).

 ### Bindings

-Polaris is an immutable language.
-You can declare bindings (like variables in mutable languages) like so:
+Polaris is an immutable language, as this allows for certain important FHE optimisations.
+You can declare bindings (like variables in mutable languages, but immutable) like so:

 ```gleam
 let my_binding = some_func()